 Although the original chapel and the temporary building were built entirely by volunteers, the new building was constructed as part of the National Science Foundation's plan to refurbish the McMurdo Station.
 The 2,016-square-foot wood structure contains office space, a central worship area that normally seats 63, and McMurdo's only organ.
 Materials to complete the building were salvaged from older structures that were ripped down during the several-year rebuilding of the station.

-As a postscript, note that the temporary chapel, in use as such after the 1978 fire until the new buildig was dedicated in 1989, was a Quonset hut next to Building 155.
-In May 1991 during a Condition 1 storm, it caught fire and was totally destroyed.
+As a postscript, note that the temporary chapel, in use as such after the 1978 fire until the new building was dedicated in 1989, was a Quonset hut next to Building 155.
+On 18 May 1991 during a Condition 1 storm, it caught fire and was totally destroyed.
 Since the new permanent chapel had been dedicated in 1959 the structure had been used as a band practice area and for storage of musical instruments.
 A station band was playing at one of the clubs that night, so there was little loss of contents.
 The firefighters struggled to keep the fire from spreading to 155 by spraying the side of that building to create an ice wall, and several of them caught frostbite during the effort.
 After about 5 hours of firefighting, it was extinguished by dumping loads of snow on the remains of the building.

 Another postscript: a berthing Jamesway, J-193, was erected on the chapel foundation pad at some point before the 1979-89 summer.

 back to 1978 timeline | 1988-89 timeline | 1991 timeline | home